the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.37 Responsibility for Specialist Subjects
 ------------------------------------------------
 a.
-Assistant County Commissioners may be appointed to assist the County Commissioner with a variety of special responsibilities, including Air and Water Activities, Inclusion and Media Relations. :sup:`sv`
+Assistant County Commissioners may be appointed to assist the County Commissioner with a variety of special responsibilities, including Air and Water Activities, Inclusion and Media Relations.\ :sv:`#`

 b.
 The Assistant County Commissioner will usually, and most importantly, be experienced in the particular subject.